 Sailor is a service of Maryland’s public libraries that provides broadband Internet access for public libraries, schools and local government in Maryland, and an extensive collection of research databases for the use of Maryland public library customers.
 With beginnings dating back to 1989, Sailor is a continuing example of Maryland public libraries’ historic ability to cooperate in pursuit of visionary goals.

 Sailor grew out of Maryland public libraries’ recognition that the future of meeting their customers’ needs for information was electronic access to materials within and beyond the walls of their buildings.
 In the process of developing this capability, they found themselves developing a statewide broadband network called the Sailor Network, first launched in 1994, and providing the collection of Sailor Research Databases since 1996.

 Day to day operations of Sailor are managed by the Sailor Operations Center at the Maryland State Library Resource Center, located at the Central Library of the Enoch Pratt Free Library in Baltimore, Maryland.
 Oversight is assigned to the Sailor Advisory Committee, which is a subcommittee of the State Library Resource Center Oversight Commission.

-Since 2001 funding for Sailor has been provided by the State of Maryland as part of the grant enabling the Enoch Pratt Free Library to serve as the Maryland State Library Resource Center.
+Since 2001, funding for Sailor has been included in the State of Maryland grant that provides for the Enoch Pratt Free Library to serve as the Maryland State Library Resource Center.
 Prior to 2001, a combination of federal Library Services and Construction Act grants, awarded to the State Library Resource Center at the request of the public library directors, and supplemental State of Maryland technology grant funding was used to underwrite Sailor.